 - Do not stare at your screen for a long time; take short breaks away from your screen every 20 minutes.

-- Over-the-counter artificial tears may be necessary in some cases, to prevent the eyes from becoming dry.
+- Over-the-counter drops may be necessary in some cases, to prevent the eyes from becoming dry.

 - Be sure to visit the opticians for regular comprehensive eye examinations at least once a year.

-Worth mentioning further, is the fact that an eye examination can also help with minor ailments like headaches, migraines and dry or tired eyes.
-Whilst these conditions are not on the same scale as diabetes and heart disease, they nonetheless have an effect on wellbeing and, therefore, the productivity and morale of employees.
+It's worth mentioning further that an eye examination can also help with minor ailments like headaches, migraines and dry or tired eyes.
+Whilst these conditions are not on the same scale as diabetes and heart disease, they nonetheless have an effect on wellbeing, along with the productivity and morale of employees.